AymanBenAmor/Smart-Home-Chatbot/README.md

 This project was developed by Ayman Ben Amor as a showcase of memories at ENSI, integrating embedded systems, IoT, and speech recognition.

 ---

-Let me know if there’s anything you would like to adjust or add.